 There are many children suffering from similar consequences of toddler screen time addiction.
-While formal statistics that track the touchscreen effect in Singapore are not widely available yet, the first waves of negative effects in children with too much screen time, is starting to surface.
+While formal statistics that track the touchscreen effect in Singapore are not widely available yet, the first wave of negative effects in children with too much screen time is starting to surface.

 The most significant development issues in this group of pre-schoolers are language and social delays.

-Ms Fiona Walker, Chief Executive Officer (CEO) and principal of well renowned Julia Gabriel Education, said today’s pre-nursery children (who are turning three), appear less comfortable expressing themselves.
+Ms Fiona Walker, Chief Executive Officer (CEO) and principal of Julia Gabriel Education says that today’s pre-nursery children (who are turning three), appear less comfortable expressing themselves.

-This was observed by the informal chats that her teachers have before children are enrolled.
-These chats are held with the aim of gauging children’s conversational skills and over the last two years, there has been a surge in children who are less chatty.
+Teachers observed this by the informal chats with the children before they were enrolled.
+These chats are held with the aim of gauging the child’s conversational skills.
+Over the last year, there has been a surge in children who are less chatty.

-Experts believe that if toddler screen time addiction is left uncontrolled, it could affect the overall development and health of babies and toddlers in the long run.
+If a toddler’s screen time addiction is not controlled, it is likely to affect the overall development and health of the baby in the long run.

 Remember, screen time affects a child’s physical and mental health.
 Period.
 No two ways about it.
 And you cannot reverse the effects, or compensate it with physical activity.
 Giving a child 10 hours of physical activity does not do any form of damage control for 10 hours of screen time.
 It simply doesn’t work that way!